rubesMN/jsonapi-serializer/README.md

 ------------ | ------------- | -------------
-set_type | Type name of Object and required if you define a different serializer class | `set_type :movie` set_system_type | Passes system to :self and all other links which do not have them provided | `set_system_type :user_service` key | Key of Object.
+set_type | Type name of Object and required if you define a different serializer class | `set_type :movie` set_system_type | Passes system to :self and all other links which do not have them provided | `set_system_type :user_service` set_api_namespace | The auto-self _link insertion uses Rails helper url_for.
+If you have namespaces on your routes, use this to fill in those namespaces. | `set_api_namespace :api` key | Key of Object.
 This is a far more performant way to change the json key than if providing a name a block to retrieve the object. | fast: `belongs_to :owner, key: :user`  slower: `belongs_to :user { |obj| obj.owner }` set_id | ID of Object | `set_id :owner_id` or `set_id { \|record, params\| params[:admin] ? record.id : "#{record.name.downcase}-#{record.id}" }` cache_options | Hash with store to enable caching and optional further cache options | `cache_options store: ActiveSupport::Cache::MemoryStore.new, expires_in: 5.minutes`